danielfireman/esperf/README.md

 In this case:
 * The load test duration is 10s;
 * Trigger term queries using randomly selected strings from small_dict.txt dictionary file;
-* Request arrival times will be sent according to the Poisson distribution (lambda parameter equals 5).
+* Request arrival times will be sent according to the Poisson distribution (lambda parameter equals to 5).

-### Slowlogs-based loadtest
+### Creating load specification based on slowlogs

 Generate a load specification (`slowlogs.loadspec.json`) based on the passed-in slowlogs.
 Host, index and other query parameters are going to be extracted from slowlogs.
 The load test specification will preserve the arrival times or queries, trying to mimick the arrival distribution as much as possible.